InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 ## Using definition flags

-Koin DSL also proposes some flags.
+Koin DSL also supports some flags.

 ### Create instances at start

+By default, Koin creates an instance of a component only when it is requested.

-A definition or a module can be flagged as `CreatedAtStart`, to be created at start (or when you want).
+However, a definition or a module can be flagged as `CreatedAtStart`, to be created at start (or when you want).
 First set the `createdAtStart` flag on your module or on your definition.

 CreatedAtStart flag on a definition